-For purposes of determining the level of achievement for each portion of the performance-based awards, the determination of the level of achievement for Cumulative Consolidated Adjusted EBITDA Growth, Cumulative Same-Store Net Revenue Growth and TSR Percentile Rank (for Chief Executive Officer and Chief Financial Officer only), as applicable, during the Performance Period, will be determined independently from each other and will not impact the determination of the level of achievement for the other portions of the award.
+For purposes of determining the level of achievement for each portion of the performance-based awards, the determination of the level of achievement for Cumulative Consolidated Adjusted EBITDA Growth, Cumulative Same-Store Net Revenue Growth and TSR Percentile Rank (for the Chief Executive Officer, Chief Financial Officer and then-Executive Chairman only), as applicable, during the Performance Period, will be determined independently from each other and will not impact the determination of the level of achievement for the other portions of the award.

-To the extent that the performance objectives are attained, the restrictions will lapse on the portion of the award subject to that performance objective on the third anniversary of the grant date, provided that the grantee continues to be employed on such date, subject to certain exceptions.
-To the extent that the minimum performance objective achievement (80% for Cumulative Consolidated Adjusted EBITDA Growth and Cumulative Same-Store Net Revenue Growth; 25th percentile for TSR Percentile Rank (for Chief Executive Officer and Chief Financial Officer only)) is not attained, the portion of the award subject to that performance objective will be forfeited in its entirety.
+To the extent that the performance objectives are attained, the restrictions will lapse on the portion of the award subject to that performance objective on the third anniversary of the grant date subject to certain exceptions.
+To the extent that the minimum performance objective achievement (80% for Cumulative Consolidated Adjusted EBITDA Growth and Cumulative Same-Store Net Revenue Growth; 25th percentile for TSR Percentile Rank (for Chief Executive Officer, Chief Financial Officer and then-Executive Chairman only)) is not attained, the portion of the award subject to that performance objective will be forfeited in its entirety.

-The following definitions will be used in determining achievement of the three-year performance targets for all performance-based restricted stock awards granted in 2020:
+The following definitions will be used in determining achievement of the three-year performance targets for all performance-based restricted stock awards granted in 2022: